saurishkar/mailchimp-templates-action/README.md

-# mandrill-templates-action
+# mailchimp-templates-action

-**A github action to trigger automatic adding/updating of mailchimp templates from a github repository.**
+**A github action to trigger automatic adding/updating of mailchimp transactional templates (mandrillapp) from a github repository.**

 <br />